What to Watch on WORLD This Earth Day 🌎

 Yurok people have been putting fire on the land since time immemorial.
 But for more than 100 years, this practice has been disrupted by California settlers.
 The recent spate of catastrophic fires in the West, however, has policymakers rethinking their commitment to fire suppression.
 FIRE TENDER shares the work of Margo Robbins, a Yurok grandmother and knowledge keeper, as she seeks to return fire practices to Yurok territory, and to restore the land and its people.

-Against the Current: Life on the Eastern Shore | Premiering April 29 at 9/8c
+Against the Current: Life on the Eastern Shore | Available on YouTube, Prime Video & Apple TV+

 A powerful look at how residents of Virginia’s Eastern Shore, like many coastal towns, are subject to rising sea waters and the challenges it has on their lives and livelihood.
 Through resilience and perseverance, they learn to co-exist and celebrate their rural home.
 How can this community shed light on conversations happening around these issues of climate change?